 Frequently eating fried foods has been associated with other conditions as well, such as type 2 diabetes and high blood pressure (, ).

 While research on the effects of air-fried food specifically is limited, it’s recommended to cut your intake of all fried foods to help promote better health.

 Instead, opt for healthier cooking methods, such as baking, roasting, steaming or sautéing, to boost flavor and avoid the negative health effects of fried foods.

 Summary Although air-frying may be healthier than deep-frying, fried foods are still associated with many negative health effects, including heart failure, high blood pressure, diabetes and certain types of cancer.

 Compared to deep-frying, using an air fryer can reduce the amount of fat, calories and potentially harmful compounds in your food.

-However, air-fried foods are still fried foods and eating them on a regular basis may be associated with adverse health conditions.
+However, air-fried foods are similar to conventionally fried foods when cooking with oil and eating them on a regular basis may be associated with adverse health conditions.